camelpunch/ordinance/README.md

-# ordinance
+# Ordinance

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for converting between Ordinance Survey coordinates to Google Maps-useable latitude and longitude.

-## Usage
+## Leiningen dependency information:

-FIXME
+[org.clojars.camelpunch/ordinance "0.1.0"]

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Andrew Bruce

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.